 Smartphones and tablets have revolutionised all our lives.
 But for many, using touchscreens presents a myriad of problems.
 Graphene could help solve these issues.

-Share 85% of Brits own a smartphone, but for many, using touchscreens can be a struggle.
-Click To Tweet Graphene force sensors could revolution digital art and create new types of musical instruments Click To Tweet 60% of over 65s have problems using touchscreens.
+85% of Brits own a smartphone, but for many, using touchscreens can be a struggle.
+Share on X Graphene force sensors could revolution digital art and create new types of musical instruments Share on X 60% of over 65s have problems using touchscreens.
 Could graphene be the key to solving them?
-Click To Tweet
+Share on XThe prominence of consumer touchscreen devices has surged over the last few years.
+Smartphones, the most common touchscreen devices, are now owned by 85% of people in the UK.

 While younger people are the most likely users of touchscreen technology, even in the 55+ age group, usage has increased from 29% to 71% over the last five years.